 There are four degrees of impaired driving charges in the state of Minnesota: first degree, second degree, third degree, and fourth degree.

 The existence of aggravating elements in a person’s case, including prior DWI convictions, have the potential to result in the degrees of a person’s offense being elevated.
 A person who is charged with a second DWI offense within the 10-year period could face a second or tthird-degree offense, depending on the blood alcohol concentration.

 A person who is charged with a second degree DWI offenses faces up to $3,000 in criminal fines, a maximum of one year in jail, and a two-year license revocation.

 A third degree DWI offense results in a prior facing up to $3,000 in criminal fines, a maximum amount of one year in jail, and a one-year license revocation.

 A first degree DWI is considered a felony in the state of Minnesota, this is typically four or more DWIs in a 10 year period.

 All individuals who face repeat DWI charges are at risk of the sentencing court ordering that individual to use an electronic alcohol monitoring system.

 Contact a Minnesota DWI Lawyer

-The legal counsel at O’Keeffe O’Brien Lyson Foss understands the many challenges that can arise from being charged with a repeat DWI offense.
+The legal counsel at O’Keeffe O’Brien Lyson Attorneys understands the many challenges that can arise from being charged with a repeat DWI offense.
 Speak to attorney Tatum O’Brien today for assistance in navigating your case.
 Call her at 701-235-8000 or 877-235-8002.